caee/Photoluminescence-scanner/README.md

 1. **Download the FLI API:** Please download the proprietary First Light Imaging (FLI) API from their [website](https://andor.oxinst.com/downloads/view/first-light-imaging-sdk-installer) (user login required).
 2. **Add FLI API to Work Folder:** Add the downloaded FLI API to the work folder to use the main script `PLRobot.py`.
-3. Connect gantry and camera according to the
+3. Connect gantry and FLI C-RED 3 camera according to the thesis instructions.
+4. Run PLRobot.py.
+Output images will be in the `Images`folder

 ### License